Dinner and presentation on the Atlantic provinces of Canada

 We try to meet the special needs of both members and visitors through equipping our facility with a hearing loop system, an ADA restroom and a restroom with changing table, access with no stairs to both worship and fellowship space, and accessible parking.

-Christmas Message from the Bishop of Wisconsin, The Rt.
-Rev. Matthew Gunter
+Message from the Bishop of Wisconsin, The Rt.
+Rev. Matthew Gunter, on the actions by federal Border Patrol and Immigration and Customs Enforcement agents in Minnesota

 If you would like to join our book club contact Karen Schwartz or Betsy Rogers.